ppy/osu-wiki/news/2026/2026-08-11-capture-the-achievement-3-results.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://player.twitch.tv/?autoplay=false&video=2819161566&parent=osu.ppy.sh" allowfullscreen="true" scrolling="no"></iframe>
 </div>

-If you'd like to read more about [yandax](https://osu.ppy.sh/users/17465623)'s achievements, he made a [writeup](https://yanda-dy.github.io/cta3-external/solutions_e654eec7da8c767f/solutions.html) with all kinds of extra insight.
+If you'd like to read more about ::yandax::{ user=17465623 }'s achievements, he made a [writeup](https://yanda-dy.github.io/cta3-external/solutions_e654eec7da8c767f/solutions.html) with all kinds of extra insight.
 Lastly, you can see a more thorough breakdown of stats in [this spreadsheet](https://docs.google.com/spreadsheets/d/1cKOgvb2QfBeAG_5_pO1fT7V06IZVev4awcbUMMbgLHw/edit).

 ---